Zinke lands on powerful House Appropriations Committee

-Western Montana Rep. Ryan Zinke will serve the U.S. House Appropriations Committee, making him the state's first congressman to do in nearly 20 years.
+Western Montana Rep. Ryan Zinke will serve the U.S. House Appropriations Committee, making him the state's first congressman to do so in nearly two decades.

-The Appropriations Committee regulates federal spending is the House.
-That power of the purse makes it one of four A-list committees whose membership was announced before B-list appointments this session.
-The last Montanan selected for Appropriations was Republican Denny Rehberg whose appointment preceded a U.S. Senate candidacy in 2012.
+The Appropriations Committee regulates federal spending in the House.
+That power of the purse makes it one of four Class A committees whose membership was announced before Class B appointments this session.
+The last Montanan selected for Appropriations was Republican Denny Rehberg in the 2000s.
+Rehberg's committee advancement preceded a U.S. Senate candidacy in 2012.

 After the selection, Zinke said he expects Appropriations to be a position of power for House Republicans still limited by Democratic control of the Senate and the presidency.